GM9125/learning_react/README.md

-# learning_react

-# Learning and practising React library of Javascript for frontend development.
+#Learning and practising React library of Javascript along with tailwindCSS framework for frontend development.